CMS Department of Physical Education

 Class Sessions

 All academic sessions are webinars.
 The classes are scheduled throughout the month and they are able to choose from a multitude of dates and times to take their academics.
 The texts and videos are on their custom application, which they have received free.
-The app is on available from the Apple Store or Google Playstore.
+The app is available from the Apple Store or Google Playstore.

 Pool Sessions

-Open Water Sessions
+Advanced Open Water Program

 ryan.fahey@cms.claremont.edu